JuliaMolSim/Molly.jl/README.md

 ## Installation

-[Julia](https://julialang.org/downloads) v1.3 or later is required.
+[Julia](https://julialang.org/downloads) is required, with Julia v1.5 or later required to get the latest version of Molly.
 Install Molly from the Julia REPL.
 Enter the package mode by pressing `]` and run `add Molly`.